orsonteodoro/muslx32/README.txt

 Broken (do not use the ebuild and associated patches from this overlay if broken.  my personal patches may add more complications so do it from scratch again):
 -Makefile.in or make system - use my bashrc scripts to fix it see below.
 -Chromium (v8 javascript engine is broken for x32.
 Intel V8 X32 team (Chih-Ping
 Chen, Dale Schouten, Haitao Feng, Peter Jensen and Weiliang Lin) were working on it in May 2013-Jun 2014, but it has been neglected and doesn't work since the testing of >=52.0.2743.116 of Chromium.
 I can confirm that the older standalone v8 works from https://github.com/fenghaitao/v8/ on x32.
-I am currently working on this.
-There is a very good chance that I will be able to get Chromium on x32.
+I decided to stop working on this.
+As of 20170507 there is some chance if someone other than me that will be able to get Chromium on x32.
 The strategy to fix this is undo some changesets that cause the breakage and it has been working up to 5.4.200.
 We need 5.4.500.31 which exactly matches chromium-54.0.2840.59 stable from the portage tree because the wrappers depend on a particular version of v8.
 Progress can be found at https://github.com/orsonteodoro/muslx32/issues/2.
+I stopped working on this because I cannot find the bug.
+I had a working v8 but there are problems on the browser side not v8 JavaScript engine which did pass unit tests up to 5.3.201 and did have a working mksnapshot as of 5.4.259.
+The browser interface does work, but it is not showing content from the web.
 -wayland (dunno)
 -weston (segfaults)
 -pulseaudio (cannot connect pavucontrol or pulseaudio apps)